philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 Now when you re-bundle and refresh the browser with the devtools open, you'll be able to step through your code and easily track down the source of the problem.

-The thing that always turned me off about test runners bundle your test code for you and run it in a sub-process is that you don't get to use the debugging tools you already know and love.

-If your tests fail in a black box, and you can't rerun them locally to reproduce the error, it can be a debugging nightmare!
+By contrast, most of the popular automated testing frameworks out there make this really hard!
+Part of their convenience offering is they bundle your unit tests and create the host HTML page for you.

+This is nice up until the point when any of your tests fail, because when they do, there's no way to easily reproduce it and debug it locally.

 ## The automated process

 I've just outlined the benefits of being able to debug locally, and I believe any serious automated testing workflow must include local debugging capabilities.

-An automated system isn't better if it sacrifices the primary benefits of the manual system.
+An automated system isn't better if it loses all the benefits of the manual system.

+In addition to easy local debugging, I realized had a few other must-haves running through my head, so I decided to make a list of requirements before getting started:

 ### Requirements

-Along with this requirement, I realized I had other must-haves running through my head as well, so I decided to write them down:

-* I need to be able to run the tests from the command line
+* I need to be able to run the tests from the command line.
 * I need to be able to debug failed tests locally.
 * I need all the dependencies required to run my tests to be installable via `npm`, so anyone checking out my code could run them by simply typing `npm install && npm test`.
 * I need the process for running the tests on a CI machine to be the same process as running them from my development machine.
 That way I can debug failures without having to check in new changes.
 * I need all the tests to run automatically anytime I (or anyone else) commits changes or makes a pull request.

-With this rough list in mind, the next step was to dive into to how automated cross-browser testing works on the popular cloud testing providers.
+With this rough list in mind, the next step was to dive into to how automated, cross-browser testing works on the primary cloud testing providers.

 ### How cloud testing works

 The most surprising thing to me that I discovered as I started diving into how cloud testing works, is how simple it actually is.
-Because of how many frameworks there are out there that claim to make this easy, I assumed (incorrectly) that it was really hard!
+Because of how many popular testing frameworks there are out there that claim to make this easy, I assumed (incorrectly) that it was really hard!

-I made a big deal out of the first item in my requirements list, but as it turns out, all the cloud testing providers run your tests in exactly the same way you do via the manual process.
+I emphasized the point earlier that I didn't want my automated process to be fundamentally different from my manual process.
+As it turns out, the automated methods offered by the main cloud testing services are exactly like my manual process.

-Here are the basic steps:
+Here, again, the popular testing frameworks led me astray.
+In their attempt to simply, they hide away the part of the automated process that resembles the manual process, giving the appearance that they're fundamentally different, even though they're not.

+Here are the steps involved in running tests using any of the main cloud testing providers:

 1. You give the provider a URL to your test page as well as a list of browsers/platforms you want it to run the tests on.
-2. The provider uses selenium webdriver to load the page for each browser/platform combination you give it.
+2. The provider uses [selenium webdriver](http://www.seleniumhq.org/projects/webdriver/) to load the page for each browser/platform combination you give it.
 3. Webdriver inspects the page to see if any tests failed, and it stores the results.
 4. The provider makes the results available to you.